ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### Wait for Resources

 ProfitBricks allows servers to be created with individual, customizable components including NICs and volumes.
-A wait method is necessary to provision components that depends on each other.
-Below is an example of a `waitTillProvisioned` method that can be used between dependent requests:
+A wait method is necessary to provision components that depend on each other.

+This is an example of a `waitTillProvisioned` method which can be used between dependent requests:

 `src/main/java/com/company/app/Common.java`